-Uploading a video to FLO and publishing into topics
+Upload a video to your My Media and publish into topics

 Uploading a video saves it in your My Media, a personal media repository within FLO that's only visible to you.
 Once you've uploaded the video to My Media, you can then publish into your topic's Media Vault for use by the teaching team, and embed